peterhinch/micropython-epaper/README.md

 # Getting started

 Assuming the device is connected on the 'L' side simply cut and paste this at the REPL.
+Note that with all code samples it's best to issue <ctrl>D before pasting to reset the Pyboard.

 ```python
 import epaper